COVID-19 Antibody Study Overview

 Can the test detect antibodies from a COVID-19 vaccine?
 Can the test differentiate between antibodies from COVID-19 exposure compared to antibodies from the vaccine?

+The antibody test can detect antibodies developed after receiving a COVID-19 vaccine.
+The results you receive will not be able to differentiate between antibodies resulting from a COVID-19 infection or a COVID-19 vaccine.
 Information about antibodies and the COVID-19 vaccine is evolving quickly.
 This study aims to help answer questions about COVID-19 antibodies and immunity.
 By participating in this study, you will help us answer some of these very timely questions.

 Will the antibody test detect antibodies from the new variants of COVID-19?